jefftulsa/yiiyql/README.md

 Initial Installation
 ====================
-You can either download the source files or fork on github.
+You can either download the source files or clone from:

+git://github.com/jefftulsa/yiiyql.git

 Then just add them to the extensions folder under your Yii application.

 Example:
 ========